Frequently Asked Questions About California Family Law

 Do I really need a lawyer to get divorced?

-Technically, no; you can choose to represent yourself.
-However, it’s important to realize that although the immediate financial cost may be less, the long-term cost may potentially be more.
+In a divorce, you can choose to represent yourself.
+However, while you might save money by not retaining a divorce lawyer to represent you, you will risk significant long-term costs.
 Without a lawyer on your side, you are at risk of making decisions that could negatively affect your financial future.
 Plus, if your spouse has a lawyer and you don’t, you may find yourself at a serious disadvantage.
+An experienced divorce attorney can represent your interests and protect your rights in the division of your property, child custody, financial support and any other factors that might be at issue in your divorce.